RedshiftRach/TodoAppCS/README.md

 # TodoAppCS
-A simple Todo App built using the C# Language in the .NET Framework
+A simple Todo App built using the C# Language in the .NET Framework.
+This project utilises the Swagger API package.